The Church of Jesus Christ of Latter-day Saints in Tennessee

 The Church of Jesus Christ of Latter-day Saints in Tennessee refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Tennessee.
 The first branch in Tennessee was organized in 1834.
-It has since grown to 57,422 members in 112 congregations.
+Church membership has since grown to 61,991 people in 121 congregations.

 Official church membership as a percentage of general population was 0.75% in 2014.
 According to the 2014 Pew Forum on Religion & Public Life survey, roughly 1% of Tennesseans self-identified most closely with the LDS Church.
 The LDS Church is the 10th largest denomination in Tennessee.

 History

 The Northcutts Cove Chapel is the oldest existing meetinghouse in the Southeastern United States.